-The Manager also assesses the governance practices of issuers through a variety of scores covering various aspects of firm-level governance, from specialised external ESG data providers in order to satisfy itself that the relevant issuers follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.
+The Manager also assesses the governance practices of issuers through a variety of scores covering various aspects of firm-level governance, from a combination of external ESG data providers (such as Standard & Poors ("S&P")) in order to satisfy itself that the relevant issuers follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.
 The investment team of the Manager may also engage with investee companies about specific governance-related issues.